einarwh/experiments-in-powerblog/content/blog-posts/linq-to-nullable.md

 }
 ```

 So this is our mapping function, even though I named it `Select`, which is the name used in the C# and LINQ world.
-A benefit of this function is that you no longer have to manually handle the mundane issues of worrying about whether or not some `Nullable<T>` is null.
+A benefit of this function is that you no longer have to manually handle the mundane issues of worrying about whether or not some `Nullable<T>` is `null`.
 So instead of writing code like this, which resembles something from our code base:

 ```csharp
 Duration? duration = null;